-The best way to look at how recovery can change you is by looking back at your old life and seeing how different things are now.
+The best way to appreciate your recovery is to look back at your old life and see how different things are now.

-There is a sense of calm and peace even when “things” look their worst.
-I remember early on in recovery saying to my sponsor, “So when did that happen?” when I naturally began just to live and react to life differently.
+You know that no matter what happens outside, you have a sense internal peace and stability that will see you through.
 There is something amazing about seeing life as an active participant.
 It is like building a house, brick-by-brick, until you have an entire home.